hashicorp/vault/website/source/api/system/replication-dr.html.md

 ### Sample Response from Secondary

 The printed status of the replication environment.
-As an example, for a primary, it will look something like:
+As an example, for a secondary, it will look something like:

 ```json
 {